shreysachani/shreysachani/README.md

 Front End Developer
 -------------------

-Hey there, I am Shrey Sachani and I am currently a 3rd year Computer Science student studying at Sarvajanik College Of Engineering and Technology in Surat, Gujarat.
-I have recently started my professional journey to become a Full Stack Developer and I'm going to achieve it by the end of this year.
+Hey there, I am Shrey Sachani and I have completed my graduation in Computer Science at Sarvajanik College Of Engineering and Technology,situated in Surat, Gujarat.
+I have started my professional journey to become a Full Stack Developer and I'm going to achieve it by the end of this year.

-*   🧠  I'm learning Javascript
+*   🧠  I'm learning Next Js
-*   🚀  I'm currently working on [GymLandingPage](http://github.com/shreysachani/GymLandingPage)
+*   🚀  I'm currently working on Spotify Clone
 *   ✉️  You can contact me at [realshreysachani@gmail.com](mailto:realshreysachani@gmail.com)